sletap/karat-challenge/README.md

 While I was refactoring parts of the backend, Typescript saved me time multiple times.
 For example, I changed a type definition, and I instantly knew which files I needed to make changes in because of type mismatches it warns me about!

 Things I did not enjoy:
-I thought that Stripe would have at least some sort of api to get common statistics, but I could find no such thing.
+I thought that Stripe would have some sort of api to get common statistics, but I could find no such thing.
 As a result, I ended up using the metadata object to store useful info and manipulating that with webhooks.
-It feels a little dangerous to do it that way, but as long as the invariant is maintained, it will work as expected!

 ## How else might you have improved your solution given more time?